puchy22/ArchInstall/README.md

 format the disks, and install de essentials packages in the new root.
 2. **02-install.sh**: Configure all the personal stuffs in the installation as the time zone, users and passwords, and set up the EFISTUB as the bootloader.
+3. **05-security**: This script install and configure some security features as the firewall, antivirus, etc. and also install some useful packages for penteration testing.